finlay-x/f11y/README.md

 ## V0.1
+* Update Target on Dropdown
 * Implement Search on Dropdown
 * Implement Toasts
-* Fix Focusable Elements issues in layers
 * Finish JSDoc & Typescript Documentation
-* Update Target on Dropdown
 * Fix moving focus to next item in tabs when autodisable is on
+* Fix Esc and overflow issues on nested layers

 ## V0.2
 * Implement animation for Accordions